nekto-kotik/sqlantern/README.md

 ## Other Known Issues
 Export and Import of MERGE tables are not supported.

+PROCEDUREs, FUNCTIONs, TRIGGERs and EVENTs are not exported because of the very widespread `DEFINER` conflict when importing.

 Please, read the `Won't Fix` list further below, too, for more `Known Issues`, which I don't consider issues.

 ## Custom configuration
-Many things are configurable visually, but they are only stored in the browser per-domain, and if you need multiple copies with the same settings, there is another way to configure SQLantern for mass-deployment.\
+Many settings are configurable visually, but they are only stored in the browser per-domain, and if you need multiple copies with the same settings, here is another way to configure SQLantern for mass-deployment.\
-Also, there are configurable options, absent from the visual settings.
+Besides, there are configurable options absent from the visual settings.

-When `php/config.sys.php` or `js/config.sys.js` are mentioned below, you must create those files or edit existing files (under the SQLantern root directory).\
+When `php/config.sys.php` or `js/config.sys.js` are mentioned below, you must create those files yourself or edit existing files (under the SQLantern root directory).\
 This way, when you update your copy of SQLantern, your custom configuration is left intact (`php/config.sys.php` and `js/config.sys.js` are not part of SQLantern, they are designed to be custom-only and per-client).\
-This also allows you to have your own fork (with your own configuration) to clone/deliver on your servers instead of the official SQLantern repository (and get the same custom configuration on multiple locations, with zero merge issues).
+This also allows you to have your own fork (with your own configuration) to clone/deliver on your servers instead of the official SQLantern repository (and get the same custom configuration on multiple locations with zero merge issues).

-**Beware: Single-file version doesn't read configuration files and can't be configured beyond what's visually configurable!**

 ### Different default language
 Add "config.language = 'uk';" into `js/config.sys.js`.\